Pink Power: How Pink Ribbons Came To Stand For Breast Cancer AwarenessC. Kramer

 Today’s powerful pink ribbon — the international symbol of breast cancer awareness — had a humble beginning, starting from one person’s passionate crusade to convince the federal government to set aside more money for breast cancer research with a peach ribbon.
 Then, other advocates began producing small pink ribbons in the 1990s.
 Since then, pink ribbons have become one of the most recognized icons for awareness.
+Pink ribbons can be inspiring, encouraging, and sometimes controversial.

 The story of using ribbons for breast cancer awareness goes back to 1979, according to Susan G. Komen for the Cure.
 At that time, the wife of a hostage in Iran tied a yellow ribbon around a tree to signify support for her husband’s return home.
 In 1990, AIDS activists turned yellow ribbons in support of the Gulf War into smaller, looped red ribbons to signify AIDS awareness.